 “This places researchers in a much better position to develop effective therapies in future to treat liver cancer in the early stages; reducing the burden on Australia’s health-care system and improving patient outcomes.”

 Read the full media release and the published paper

 Metaflammation is a new term that refers to low levels of inflammation throughout the body.

 Your body use the essential repair process of inflammation to heal the body.
 When you have a full blown infection your levels are very high.
 Metaflammation is different.
 It is much much lower but constant.

 This new aspect of inflammation has come to light, its connection with chronic metabolic diseases, like obesity and diabetes.
-One of the reasons this link is really important is that we are able to control with small molecule or biological therapeutics some aspects of inflammation and thus this approach might become really useful in treating some diseases that were thought to be diet or environment influenced..and are looking to become a devastating problem in the future.
+One of the reasons this link is really important is that we are able to control with small molecule or biological therapeutics some aspects of inflammation.
+This approach might become really useful in treating some diseases that were thought to be diet or environment influenced and may become a devastating problem in the future.